-Seafood bisque soup is as delicious as it sounds, but without an expensive price tag.
+Seafood shellfish bisque soup is as delicious as it sounds, but without an expensive price tag.
 You just need leftover shells from lobster, crab or prawns.

 It's easy to make, full of the flavours of the sea and a little kick of cayenne!

-Keep reading if you want to know how to make this fabulous soup.
-It's elegant enough for a starter for entertaining and satisfying for a simple lunch too!
+It's elegant enough for a starter for entertaining and satisfying for a simple lunch too.

 Bon appétit!